 Equipping leaders for the future

 Banking, insurance and finance | 1000+ employees | Solihull

-This banking organisation is offering exceptional training and development opportunities whilst facing challenging circumstances including large-scale staff redundancies.
-Over 7,000 leaders have been trained on a 30-day development challenge across the last two years and staff motivation and productivity is high.
+This banking organisation is offering exceptional training and development opportunities for leaders whilst facing challenging circumstances including large-scale staff redundancies.
+Over 7,000 leaders have been trained and have joined a 30-day development challenge across the last two years and staff motivation and productivity is high.